AndrewAcomb/KBQA-SaaS-SimpliFi/README.md

 ### Input and Output

-Input: A question (string) containing a valid stock ticker (E.g, $aapl or $tsla)
+Input: A question containing a valid stock ticker (Ex: What is the number of employees $AAPL has?)

-Output: An answer (string) containing the requested detail about the company (revenue, industry, market cap, etc.)
+Output: An answer containing the requested detail about the company (revenue, industry, market cap, etc.)

 ### How to run (Docker)